t-mxcom/SQLWindows.UserInterface/README.md

 This project contains a **User Interface Extension Library for OpenText Gupta Team Developer**, that was formerly published under the name *RACON.SQLWindows.UserInterface*.

-***

-**Important notice**

-This repository is currently being set up and files will be added step-by-step.

-So, if you see this notice and are interested in the content of this repository, please be patient!
-I'll remove this notice as soon as I finished my work on it!

-THANK YOU!

-***

 ## Introduction

 The project was created, developed and maintained by me exclusively but because of changes in my working sphere, I nearly had no time to continue with it.